Part 2

 His tribemates were all around; yet, here he was, amazingly separate.

-Tiuti taught Eku that his body was small, but his mind was not.
+Tiuti taught Eku that while his body was small, his mind was not.

-Using his eyes, ears and nose, Eku allowed the world to come to him, his mind creating a multi-dimensional image of what was around him.
+Using eyes, ears, nose and feet, Eku became larger, allowing Umawa to speak to him, his mind creating a multi-dimensional image of what was around.

-Desperately hoping another aspiring hunter would spook a water rat or even a mongoose into his path.
+Desperately hoping another aspiring hunter might spook a water rat into his path.

 In his giant mind, he could pretend it was a charging lion!

-Eku moved deeper into the papyrus, stalks smaller, growing closer, making passage more difficult.
+Eku moved deeper into the papyrus, stalks smaller, closer, making passage difficult.

-There was little sound other than a splurt from a step or a gurgle from the nearby river.
+No sound reached his ears other than the rustle of the stalks, the splurt of a step or a gurgle from the river.

-Eku used the ula-konto to poke at a lump in the low light to be sure it was not the tail of a juvenile wenya … a rotted stick wasn't a snake.
+Using the ula-konto, he poked at a lump to be sure it was not the tail of a juvenile wenya … A rotted stick was not a snake.

-Water suddenly up to his ankles, Eku peered through columns of shoots, ears deciphering plant rustlings from water sounds.
+Water up to his ankles, Eku peered through columns of shoots.

-Finally, a patch of light identified the location he had singled out from shore.
+Finally, a patch of light identified the location he singled out from shore.

-Squeezed a step closer and … alas, the broken stems he spotted from the higher ground were not fresh.
+Pushed past another layer of stems and … Alas, the discoloring he spotted from the higher ground was not fresh.

-Disappointed, Eku spotted crabs huddled in the pool of water below the opening and finished loading his satchel before reluctantly winding his way back through the papyrus.
+Disappointed, Eku spotted crabs huddled in the pool of water below and finished loading his satchel before reluctantly working back along the same path he came in.

 Dokuk was the winner of the day, choosing his section wisely, filling his satchel with crabs and managing to spear a water rat.

-Strong Tuve retrieved a pair of giant frogs with fat legs.
+Strong Tuve retrieved a pair of giant frogs with fat legs; though, his satchel was barely half full, which earned a frown from his mother.

-He and Yathi grabbed freshly sharpened cutters from the tribal supply and joined Yat, Tar and Maz working nearby shallows, pulling water grass and separating the juicy tubers from the lower stems.
+He and Yathi grabbed freshly sharpened cutters from a tribal supply and joined Yat, Tar and Maz working nearby shallows, pulling water grass and separating the plump, inner tubers from the lower stems.

-Bellies full, Eku and Yathi found a patch of cleared earth on the edge of camp to sit upon, another river to gaze over; though, this landscape was much different than the last.
+Bellies full, Eku and Yathi found a patch of short grass at the edge of camp to sit upon, another river to gaze over; though, this landscape was much different than the last.

 Impressed, Eku said, “That is a big flock.”